-July 22 - Maiden Flight - The Role of Katherine Wright
+July 22 - Maiden Flight - The Role of Katharine Wright

-Guilford author, Henry Haskell comes from a long line of Henry Haskells - his father, and his grandfather whose second wife was the sister of Orville & Wilbur Wright - Katherine Wright.
-Haskell will bring together the love and strife experienced by Katherine, her husband Henry Haskell and brother Orville.
+Guilford author, Henry Haskell comes from a long line of Henry Haskells - his father, and his grandfather whose second wife was the sister of Orville & Wilbur Wright - Katharine Wright.
+Haskell will bring together the love and strife experienced by Katharine, her husband Henry Haskell and brother Orville.

 August 19 - B-29 Bomber - The Story of FiFi